ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

 sms_managed
-  Whether the data set is managed by the Storage Management Subsystem.
+  Whether the dataset is managed by the Storage Management Subsystem.

-  It will cause the module to retrieve additional information, may take longer to query all attributes of a data set.
+  It causes the module to retrieve additional information, may take longer to query all attributes of a dataset.

-  If the data set is a PDSE and the Ansible user has RACF READ authority on it, retrieving SMS information will update the last referenced date of the data set.
+  If the dataset is a PDSE and the Ansible user has RACF READ authority on it, retrieving SMS information updates the last referenced date of the dataset.

-  If the system finds the data set is not actually managed by SMS, the rest of the attributes will still be queried and this will be noted in the output from the task.
+  If the system finds the dataset is not actually managed by SMS, the rest of the attributes are still queried and this is noted in the output from the task.

   | **required**: False
   | **type**: bool